michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0149.md

 ### Definition
 - adj: affected with or marked by frenzy or mania uncontrolled by reason
 ### Family
-manic: mania, manically, maniclike+;mania: maniac, manias;maniac: maniacal, maniacs;maniacal: maniacally
+- manic: mania, manically, maniclike+
+- mania: maniac, manias
+- maniac: maniacal, maniacs
+- maniacal: maniacally
 ### Examples
 - Patient’s strong emotional ties with his manic phase were very evident.
 - “But normalcy is so much preferable, being able to remember what did — I tend to forget manic episodes.”